 Management training programs help corporations develop the next generation of leaders for their organization.
 These programs are typically geared towards current students or recent graduates.
 The duration of training programs can last anywhere from a few months to two years, and after completion, trainees may assume entry-level management positions within the organization.

 Here is a list of some organizations that offer training programs for employment after graduation:

 - Leadership Development: Bank of New York Mellon, Cardinal Health, Johnson and Johnson, Marriott, Nielsen, and Raytheon.

-- Management Development: Enterprise, Gap, Geico, Home Depot, M&TBank, and TJX.
+- Management Development: Enterprise, Geico, M&TBank, and TJX.

-- Specialty Areas in Business, Finance, Operations and Sales: Aetna, AT&T, Boeing, Chevron, Cigna, Genentech, JPMorgan, Microsoft, NBC Universal, and Vanguard.
+- Specialty Areas in Business, Finance, Operations and Sales: Allstate, Boeing, Chevron, Cigna, Genentech, JPMorgan, Microsoft, and NBC Universal.

 If you consider yourself to be an entrepreneur and wish to start your own business, there are various resources from which you may want to draw support.